Afghanistan: The Reconciliation Option

 | 12:15 PM - 2:00 PM 1211 Connecticut Ave NW, 8th Fl, Washington, DC 20036

 U.S. commanders characterize the fight against the Afghan Taliban as a “stalemate.”
 As U.S. national security leaders and Congress evaluate strategic choices in Afghanistan, the discussion has narrowly focused on military options and troop levels.
-The Stimson Center is pleased to host Ambassador Richard Olson who will detail what an alternative approach, a reconciliation option, might look like in Afghanistan.
-Lisa Curtis, Senior Fellow at the Heritage Foundation, will offer comments and Sameer Lalwani, Deputy Director of the South Asia program, will moderate a discussion.
-Stimson Center President Brian Finlay will convene the event.
+The Stimson Center hosted Ambassador Richard Olson who detailed what an alternative approach, a reconciliation option, might look like in Afghanistan.
+Shamila Chaudhary, former Director for Pakistan and Afghanistan on the National Security Council (2010-2011), offered comments, Sameer Lalwani, Deputy Director of the South Asia program, moderated the discussion, and Stimson Center President Brian Finlay convened the event.

-Ambassador Richard Olson was the U.S. Special Representative on Afghanistan and Pakistan from November 2015 to November 2016.
+Ambassador Richard Olson served in the U.S. foreign service for almost 35 years, retiring with the rank Career Minister in November 2016.
+He was the U.S. Special Representative for Afghanistan and Pakistan from November 2015 to November 2016.
 Prior to that, he was U.S. Ambassador to Pakistan from 2012 to 2015, served as the Coordinating Director for Development and Economic affairs at the U.S. Embassy in Kabul from 2011 to 2012, and was U.S. Ambassador to the United Arab Emirates from 2008 to 2011.
+He was also Deputy Chief of Mission at the United States Mission to NATO and has served in Mexico, Uganda, Tunisia, Saudi Arabia, Ethiopia, and Iraq.

-Brian Finlay is the President and CEO at Stimson.
-Finlay is also an Adjunct Instructor in the School of International Service at American University in Washington.
+Brian Finlay is the President and CEO of the Stimson Center.
+His areas of expertise include nonproliferation, transnational crime, counter-trafficking, supply chain security and private sector engagement.
+Finlay is also an Adjunct Instructor in the School of International Service at the American University in Washington.
 Prior to joining Stimson, Finlay served four years as executive director of a Washington-based lobbying initiative focused on counterterrorism issues, a researcher at the Brookings Institution, and a program officer at the Century Foundation.
+He has also worked with Canada's Department of Foreign Affairs and International Trade.